post-image

 Immediately following the Port Chicago disaster, the public began questioning why only Black Americans were handling high explosives on the evening of the explosions.
 As a result, on August 12, before the mutiny trial and just one day after the sailors were released from the prison barge, an internal document marked “confidential” was sent from Navy leadership to Mare Island command stated, "There are no divisions of White enlisted personnel performing similar [high explosives] work at the Naval Ammunition Depot or the Naval Magazine" and so "Pains must be taken to insure that there is no justification for an opinion that any type of hazardous work is assigned exclusively to negro personnel."
 Upon receipt of this directive, White sailors were quickly assigned to load munitions at Mare Island to create the appearance that race was not a factor in assignments at Port Chicago.

 Privately, Port Chicago leadership faced criticism for their decisions, and had to answer to the Navy for their unusually rigid enforcement of Jim Crow segregation.
-In response to this criticism, a member of Port Chicago leadership responded that reports of racial discrimination at Port Chicago and Mare Island were “purely imagined” by the African American sailors.
+In response to this criticism, a member of Port Chicago leadership responded on August 13, 1944 that reports of racial discrimination at Port Chicago and Mare Island were “purely imagined” by the African American sailors.

-Throughout the mutiny trial, mainstream press coverage widely supported Port Chicago leadership's point-of-view that the Port Chicago 50 were cowards and traitors to their country, however many Black and liberal publications questioned the Navy's unfair treatment of the Black sailors.
+Despite the act of goodwill, the medal ceremony did little to quell public outcry.
+Throughout the mutiny trial, Black and liberal publications questioned the Navy's unfair treatment of the Black sailors.
 This opened the Navy up to further scrutiny for its policies of racial segregation, as many Americans were unaware that segregation was being so strictly enforced, particularly in states like California where Jim Crow segregation was outlawed.
 These publications focused on the unethical treatment the sailors were subjected to because of the color of their skin.
 For many, the post-traumatic stress the sailors were experiencing after the disaster and cleanup was understandable.
 Many believed the sailors' requests to be reassigned to alternative duties following the disaster was a reasonable request and should have been granted.
 This viewpoint gained traction, particularly because during the trial, both the defense and prosecution made the case the sailors were ill-prepared for the assignment at hand.

 The Port Chicago disaster and mutiny trial had laid bare the depth of racial inequality within the Navy during World War II.
 Under heightened scrutiny, Naval leadership understood the need to take steps to avoid future incidents like the one at Port Chicago.
 They concluded the Port Chicago protest could have been handled better, and so in extreme cases naval command should be encouraged to assign Black sailors to alternative assignments, even if that means serving alongside White sailors.
 As a result, on October 9, 1944, while the mutiny trial was still being conducted, the Navy's Bureau of Personnel released a directive titled "Negro Enlisted Personnel - Abolishment of Restrictions on the Assignment Of" which lifted restrictions for Black American assignments where "personnel problems" were present: